 A diagnosis is not needed to be eligible for support services.
-Agency services include: Parent Child Assistant Program Mentors and FASD Support workers.
+Agency services include: Parent Child Assistant Program Mentors and FASD Support workers and Family Support workers.

 This year the Network funded programs and supports within the following agencies:

-- WJS ( Canada) for PCAP and FASD Supports in northern region around Peace River and area.
+- WJS ( Canada) for PCAP and FASD Supports and Prevention in northern region around Peace River and area.

 - Aseniwuche Winewak Nation of Canada (AWN) for PCAP and FASD Supports in Grande Cache area.

 - Whitefish Lake Nation # 459 for PCAP mentorship in Whitefish Lake and Woodland Cree First Nation.

 The Network also funds programs on 3 Metis Settlements in the High Prairie area:

 - Gift Lake Metis Settlement for an FASD Mentor.
 This is a combination of FASD Supports and the PCAP Mentor program.